Embattled Intel says earnings better than expected - RFI

 The shake-up news came after a December letter to the company from Third Point, led by Loeb.

-The hedge fund told the company it should consider outsourcing its manufacturing operations to keep pace with rivals in the sector such as Taiwan-based TSMC and South Korean giant Samsung, among others.
+The hedge fund told the company it should consider outsourcing its manufacturing operations to keep pace with rivals in the sector such as Taiwan-based TSMC and South Korean giant Samsung.

+Intel is likely to do just that -- farm out some of its chip-making to be more flexible, Gelsinger said while taking part in an earnings call.

+"I am confident that the majority of our 2023 products will be manufactured internally," Gelsinger said.

 While Intel remains one of the world's leading chip companies, it has lagged behind rivals in the fast-growing segment of mobile devices, and its chips are being phased out by Apple, which is developing its own microprocessors for its Mac computers.

-Meanwhile, trends in remote work, school, and socializing driven by the pandemic has revived interest in laptop and desktop computers and increased the need for datacenters, all of which demand chips.
+Meanwhile, trends in remote work, school and socializing driven by the pandemic have revived interest in laptop and desktop computers and increased the need for data centers, all of which demand chips

+"We need to become more agile in a very competitive market," Gelsinger said.

 Swan was made interim chief executive in 2018 and appointed permanently the next year after his predecessor Brian Krzanich resigned over a relationship with an employee that violated a company non-fraternization policy.